How To Align With Saudi Arabia Cybersecurity Regulations: SAMA and ECC-2 Compliance in 2025 Through Skilled Talent

 - Reduces reliance on expatriate or external consultants for critical cyber roles.

-- Builds long-term organizational resilience through institutional knowledge.
+- Builds long-term organisational resilience through institutional knowledge.

 - Encourages alignment with national identity and regulatory expectations.